-The presence of more than 100 species of sharks in Mexican waters has allowed the development of commercial fisheries in both coastal and oceanic waters (Castillo-Géniz et al. 1998).
+The presence of more than 100 species of sharks in Mexican waters has allowed the development of commercial fisheries in both coastal and oceanic waters (Castillo-Géniz et al. 1998, Del Moral-Flores et al. 2015).
 The main Mexican shark fisheries are the coastal artisanal fishery (along both Pacific and Gulf of Mexico coastlines) and the pelagic longline fisheries using medium size vessels in the northern Pacific region (Castillo-Géniz et al. 2008).

-The average annual Mexican shark production (including small sharks, called "cazones") from 1976 to 2014 (most recent official data) was 28,248 t, which places Mexico as one of the top shark producer nations in the world according to Musick and Musick (2011).
-In 2014 the total domestic shark production reached 29,436 t, (2.2% of the total national fisheries production), with a market value of more than three hundred million pesos.
-The average annual shark production in Mexican Pacific for 1976-2014 was 20,053 t.
-In 2014 the Pacific shark production reached 24,845 t which comprised 84% of the total Mexican shark production.
+The average annual Mexican shark production (including small sharks, called "cazones") from 1976 to 2018 (most recent official data) was 29,464 t, which places Mexico as one of the top shark producer nations in the world according to Musick and Musick (2011).
+In 2018 the total domestic shark production reached 47,873 t, (2.8% of the total national fisheries production), with a market value of more than three hundred million pesos.
+The average annual shark production in Mexican Pacific for 1976-2018 was 21,344 t.
+In 2018 the Pacific shark production reached a historical peak with 38,573 t which comprised 80.5% of the total Mexican shark production (SADER-CONAPESCA, 2020).